genesiscommunitysuccess/docs/docs/02_database/04_data-types/04_dbrecord.md

 Using `DbRecord` instead of [](/database/data-types/views-entities/) entities will circumvent compile-time validation of database interactions.
 This means that errors might not appear until runtime or might lead to unexpected results.

 DbRecord enables you to build record of specified Table.
-Usage of this is not recommended as its not type-safe
+Usage of this is not recommended as its not type-safe.

 ### Constructors